StemVibrations/RandomFields/docs/index.rst

 Background information
 ......................
-The random fields are generated using [gstools](https://geostat-framework.readthedocs.io/en/latest/).
+The random fields are generated using `gstools <https://geostat-framework.readthedocs.io/en/latest/>`_.

 Currently, the following covariance models are available: